ivanp81/microservices/README.md

 - https://martinfowler.com/articles/practical-test-pyramid.html
 - https://martinfowler.com/articles/mocksArentStubs.html

+# What is missing
+- You can notice the absence of a pipeline.

+The first reason is that I preferred to leave a pipeline outside of the topic of this project as every microservices I've developed in the various projects follow an identical DevOps pattern.
+This means that we can easily adapt the pipeline showed in the https://github.com/ivanp81/address-pipeline repository for the microservices in this project.

+The second reason is

 # Feedback welcome
 As this is a proof-of-concept mistake and misunderstanding are possible.
 Every type of feedback is welcome to improve it.